 This course consists of interactive lectures that are combined with students’ independent study of the literature.

 Total 140 hours of which:

-The assessment method of this course consists of two partial evaluations:
+The assessment method of this course consists of an individual portfolio.

 Leiden University uses Brightspace as its online learning management system.
 After enrolment for the course in uSis you will be automatically enrolled in the Brightspace environment of this course.